Canary trap: Known canary trap cases

+In 2014, the National Basketball Association varied memos being sent to different teams, to see which would be leaked to the press.

 In October 2019, British celebrity Coleen Rooney used a barium meal test to identify who was leaking information from her private Instagram stories to tabloid newspaper The Sun by posting fake stories which were blocked to all but one account.
 When these details appeared in the press, she publicly identified the leaks as coming from the account of Rebekah Vardy, wife of soccer player Jamie Vardy.
 The subsequent libel trial became known as the Wagatha Christie case.

 In December 2020, Andrew Lewer, a Member of Parliament and parliamentary private secretary in the UK government, was fired from his latter post after a canary trap in the form of a letter reminding staff not to leak was published on the website Guido Fawkes.

 In 2023, Apple Inc. fired a staffer for leaking information regarding upcoming software releases; emails regarding the release date were sent to various employees containing dates for different releases in unique combinations to identify the source of the leaked information.

+In 2025, it was reported that a candidate for a senior position within Britain's external intelligence agency, MI6, was able to infer a leak within the United Kingdom Security Vetting agency using the barium meal technique.

+In 2026, an Albertan separatist group gained illegitimate access to the Alberta electoral database.
+Using a canary trap, it was found that the Republican Party of Alberta had leaked the data to the group.